Nina Kraviz: Early life and career

 Kraviz was born and raised in Irkutsk, Siberia, Russia.
 She moved to Moscow to study dentistry where she later gained her residency.
-Kraviz also worked in a number of roles in the early 2000s before her music career took off, including fixing "cosmonauts' teeth", hosting a local Irkutsk radio show, writing for a fanzine, and held a club residency on Friday nights.
+Kraviz also worked in a number of roles in the early 2000s before she started her music career, including fixing "cosmonauts' teeth", hosting a local Irkutsk radio show, writing for a fanzine, and holding a club residency on Friday nights.

-In 2005, she was accepted into the Red Bull Music Academy in Seattle, however couldn't attend as she couldn't obtain a visa, attending the following year in Melbourne instead.
-By 2008 she was playing a regular night at the Propaganda Club in Moscow.
+In 2005, Kraviz was accepted into the Red Bull Music Academy in Seattle, however couldn't attend as she couldn't obtain a visa, attending the following year in Melbourne instead.
+By 2008, she was playing a regular night at the Propaganda Club in Moscow.

 Kraviz released her self-titled debut album in February 2012 through the Rekids record label, to mixed-positive reviews.
-Kraviz started her own record label in 2014, named трип (English: Trip).
+She started her own record label in 2014, named трип (English: Trip).
 She mixed the forty-eighth DJ-Kicks mix album, which was released in January 2015.

-She took part in writing the music for the 2020 game Cyberpunk 2077.
+Kraviz took part in writing the music for the 2020 game Cyberpunk 2077.
 She also voiced her cameo in the game itself, in Russian and English versions.
-In 2021 Nina Kraviz, along with other artists like Ben Sims, Oscar Mulero, and Marcel Dettmann participated in PX099: 100 Years Of Colombia: a techno compilation with tracks from the artists on the scene with the intention of raising awareness about Colombia’s social unrest.
+In 2021, along with other artists like Ben Sims, Oscar Mulero, and Marcel Dettmann, she participated in PX099: 100 Years Of Colombia: a techno compilation with tracks from the artists on the scene with the intention of raising awareness about Colombia’s social unrest.

-At the onset of the 2022 Russian invasion of Ukraine, Kraviz posted a video of herself writing "PEACE!" in Russian on her Instagram page.
+In 2023, Jean-Michel Jarre collaborated with Kraviz on the remake of his Sex in the Machine Take 2 remake.